Heat kernel coefficients on Kahler manifolds: Introduction

 \begin{theorem}[Polterovich \cite{Pol2,Pol3}] Let $w\geq 3n$.
 Then the heat kernel coefficients $a_n(x)$ are equal to

-where $dist(y,x)$ is the distance function. \end{theorem} As noted in \cite{Pol2}, it is very difficult to convert powers of the Laplacian and the distance function to curvature tensors and their covariant derivatives.
+where $dist(y,x)$ is the distance function and $f$ is an arbitrary smooth function with $f(s)=s+O(s^2)$ for $s\in [0,\epsilon]$. \end{theorem} As noted in \cite{Pol2}, it is very difficult to convert powers of the Laplacian and the distance function to curvature tensors and their covariant derivatives.

 By Weyl's work on the invariants of the orthogonal group, any curvature invariants on a Riemannian manifold can be formed from Riemannian curvature tensor by covariant differentiations, multiplications and contractions.
 In particular, the formal expression of $a_n$ are universal curvature polynomials independent of the dimension $d$.
-But this is not clear a priori from \eqref{eqpol}.

-\begin{remark} It was proved by Weingart \cite{Wei} that Polterovich's formula holds for $w\geq n$.
-As noted by Weingart \cite{Wei3}, Polterovich's formula was originally proved under Riemannian normal coordinates, which are quite different with K\"ahlerian case.
+\begin{remark} It was proved by Weingart \cite{Wei} that when $f(s)=s$, Polterovich's formula holds for $w\geq n$.
+As noted by Weingart in a private communication to us, when $f(s)=s$ Polterovich's formula was originally proved under Riemannian normal coordinates, which are quite different with K\"ahlerian case.
 In fact, Riemannian normal coordinates are never complex analytic unless the manifold is flat, which was first noticed by Bochner (cf. \cite[p.
 22]{Ber}).
-In normal coordinates around $x=0$ of K\"ahler manifold, the squared distance function has the form

-Following the argument of Polterovich in the proof of \cite[Thm.
-2.1.3]{Pol2}, by Morse Lemma, there exists new holomorphic coordinates $z'$ such that

-and the K\"ahler metric remains Euclidean at the point $0$, i.e., $g_{i\bar j}(0)=\delta_{ij}$.
-The situation is similar to Polterovich's generalization of his formula in \cite[Thm.
-2.1.3]{Pol2}.
-This observation is needed in the proof of Theorem \ref{main}. \end{remark}
+In Riemannian normal coordinates centered at the point $x = 0$, the square distance is given locally by $dist(y,0)^2=|y|^2$.
+However in K\"ahler normal coordinates centered at the point $z=0$, the square distance contains higher order terms $dist(z,0)^2=2|z|^2+\frac{2}{3}g_{i\bar jk\bar l}z_i\bar z_j z_k\bar z_l+O(|z|^5)$.
+See Example \ref{h9}. \end{remark}

+Polterovich \cite[Thm.
+2.1.3]{Pol3} showed that for general $f(s)$, the proof of \eqref{eqpol} may be reduced to the case $f(s)=s$ under a metric that needs only be Euclidean at the center.
+In fact, repeating the proof of \cite[Thm.
+1.2.1]{Pol2} gives the following version of Polterovich's formula. \begin{theorem}[Polterovich] Let $w\geq 3n$ and $(x_1,\dots,x_d)$ be local coordinates on the Riemannian manifold $M$ such that the Riemannian metric at the origin $x =0$ is Euclidean, i.e., $g_{ij}(0)=\delta_{ij}$.
+Then